Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

   1. Click **Register** to create the application.
   1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
   1. Click **Save** to save your changes.

   1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://aka.ms/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
-To declare an resource URI (Application ID URI), follow the following steps:
+To declare an resource URI(Application ID URI), follow the following steps:
       * Select `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
       * For this sample, accept the proposed Application ID URI (`api://{clientId}`) by selecting **Save**.
 Read more about Application ID URI at [Validation differences by supported account types \(signInAudience\)](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation).
-  1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [Delegated Permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client's to obtain an access token successfully.
+  1. All APIs have to publish a minimum of two [scopes](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [Delegated Permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client's to obtain an access token successfully.
 To publish a scope, follow these steps:
      * Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
           * For **Scope name**, use `ToDoList.Read`.
           * Select **Admins and users** options for **Who can consent?**.
-          * For **Admin consent display name** type `Allow the app to read ToDo list items as the signed-in user`.
+        - For **Admin consent display name** type `Allow the app TodoListService-aspnetcore-webapi to [ex, read ToDo list items] as the signed-in user`.
-          * For **Admin consent description** type `Allow the application to read ToDo list items as the signed-in user.`
+        - For **Admin consent description** type `Allow the application to [ex, read ToDo list items] as the signed-in user.`
-          * For **User consent display name** type `Read ToDo list items as you`.
+        - For **User consent display name** type `[ex, Read ToDo list items] as you`.
-          * For **User consent description** type `Allow the application to read ToDo list items as the signed-in user on your behalf.`
+        - For **User consent description** type `Allow the application to [ex, Read ToDo list items] as the signed-in user on your behalf.`
           * Keep **State** as **Enabled**.
           * Select the **Add scope** button on the bottom to save this scope.
      > Repeat the steps above for scope **ToDoList.Write**